 We derive substantially all of our revenues from monthly subscription fees.
-In the second quarter of 2005, we continued to show strong growth in our subscription base and subscription revenues.
-Net income was higher in the second quarter of 2005 as compared to the second quarter of 2004 though we lowered the price of our most popular service plan primarily because of our ability to grow our subscription revenues without a commensurate increase in expenses.
+In the third quarter of 2005, we continued to show strong growth in our subscription base and subscription revenues.
+However, despite our overall revenue growth, net income was lower in the third quarter of 2005 as compared to 2004 as a result of having lowered the subscription price of our most popular service plan in the fourth quarter of 2004 while increasing marketing spending as well as due to the accrual of the estimated settlement costs of the Chavez vs. Netflix, Inc. lawsuit.